 Leonard Woolf complied A Haunted House and Other Stories after Virginia Woolf’s death.
 He put together six of the stories in Monday or Tuesday, seven stories previously published in magazines, and five unpublished and unfinished stories.
 The common thread connecting them all is the power of the imagination in all its facets from harmless flights of fancy to all-consuming obsessions.

 HALT!
 Spoilers Ahead.
-If you haven’t read A Haunted House and Other Stories by Virginia Woolf yet and don’t wish to be spoiled, please turn back now.
+If you haven’t read A Haunted House and Other Stories by Virginia Woolf yet and don’t wish to be spoiled, please turn back now (but please come back after you’ve read it).
 If you can’t resist, proceed at your own risk.

 The most pleasurable surprise of this collection is the title story, which describes the most unusual haunted house in literary history.
 This house is no “Amityville Horror” filled with vengeful ghosts determined to drive out intruders.
 Instead, the house is haunted by the happiness of the love-filled lives of the previous occupants.